dbohdan/memsparkline/README.md

 It seems to work on Windows, although Windows support has received little testing.
 The sparkline displays incorrectly in the Command Prompt and [ConEmu](https://conemu.github.io/) on Windows 7 with the stock console fonts but correctly on Windows 10 with the font NSimSun.

-memsparkline measures run time and samples memory usage with a fixed granularity of 10 ms.
+memsparkline tries to measure run time and to sample memory usage close to every 25 ms.
-The recording interval (`-w`/`--wait` argument) must be a multiple of the sample interval.
+The interval between record creation (`-w`/`--wait` argument) must be a multiple of 50 ms.

 ## Installation